junxit/us-congress-bills-112/bill.md

 # H.R.
 3874

-> To provide for the conveyance of eight cemeteries that are located on National Forest System land in Black Hills National Forest, South Dakota.
+> To provide for the conveyance of certain cemeteries that are located on National Forest System land in Black Hills National Forest, South Dakota.

 ## § 1.
 Short title